Yen-Pin Su's YouTube Channel

-Selected Latin Americanists in Taiwan (currently employed in tenured or tenure-track positions)
+Selected Taiwanese Latin Americanists (social sciences) currently employed in tenured or tenure-track positions

 Carlos Chen (Chihlee University of Technology)